Brian Kennett

-I bet you’re all asking yourselves what the hell is Onglet?
-Actually, so did I when our Partners at Orca Marketing popped this in a Jamboree box I bought recently.
-I did ask Shaun for a box of unusual and new cuts though, so it’s all on me.
+I bet you’re all asking yourselves what the hell is Onglet Steak?
 I also admit I did Google a bit for this.
-I remember Shaun mentioning that it comes with a gnarly bit of tendon/gristle right through the middle.
-And holy shit yes there was.
-BUT, on either side of the gnarly bit are these most amazing Onglet steaks, as they are known in French cooking.
+I remember someone mentioning that it comes with a gnarly bit of tendon/gristle right through the middle.
+But, on either side of the gnarly bits are these most amazing Onglet Steaks, as they are known in French cooking.

 In some locations, they are also called Butcher’s Cut, because the butcher will save the best pieces of meat for himself.
-It is known to be extremely beefy in flavour.
-I tell you, when I cut open the packet, gave the beef a rinse and popped it on the chopping board all you. could smell was beef.
-It was like a jerky smell.
+It is known to be extremely beefy in flavor.
+I tell you, when I cut open the packet, gave the beef a rinse, and popped it on the chopping board all you could smell was beef.
+It was like a beef jerky smell.
 Quite incredible actually.

 Get this.
-As I was thinking as I butchered it, the Onglet steak resembles Flank.
+I was thinking as I butchered it, the Onglet Steak resembles Flank Steak.
 It’s a weird V-shaped pair of muscles, AKA crura, with that horrible gnarly inedible membrane running down the middle.
 Called Hanger Steak as they literally ‘hang’ from the diaphragm.
 The Onglet is potentially the most tender cut, aside from the tenderloin.
-So my question is; “Why the don’t we eat more of this cut?”
+So my question is; “Why don’t we eat more of this cut?”
+Plus this will be incredible with the Chimichurri Sauce.

 It may be because it is known by so many different names.
-Occasionally seen on menus as Bistro Steak, Hanger Steak, Arrachera (Mexico), Fajitas Arracheras (Texas), Lombatello (Italy), Longhaas (Flanders), Świeca Wołowa (Poland), and Solomillo de Pulmón or Entraña or Entécula’ (Spain).
+Occasionally seen on menus as Bistro Steak, Hanger Steak, Arrachera (Mexico) also where they would likely slather the steak. in Chimichurri Sauce, Fajitas Arracheras (Texas), Lombatello (Italy), Longhaas (Flanders), Świeca Wołowa (Poland), and Solomillo de Pulmón or Entraña or Entécula’ (Spain).
 It is sometimes named incorrectly as Flap Steak or Flap Meat.
 WRONG cut folks.

 One recipe I need to detail is my homemade Chimichurri Sauce.
 This is a winner.
-You can make a load of this and store it in some Tupperware in your fridge for a couple of weeks at least.
-As you will see in this blog alone I used it for the salad and on the fillet.
+You can make a load of the Chimichurri Sauce, and store it in some Tupperware in your fridge for a couple of weeks at least.
+As you will see in this blog alone I used the Chimichurri Sauce for the salad and on the fillet.
 It’s an absolute stunner of a bed-fellow to any number of recipes I reckon.
 And it really is quite easy to make.
-It’s citrus, it’s herby, it’s garlic, it’s salty.
-It’s excellent.
-It’s a must-try.
-This will go with beef, pork, chicken, even fish I reckon.
-Make up a batch of this and you’ll see what I mean.
-You’ll even end up trying it on your bloody cornflakes I bet.

 Home-Made Chimichurri Sauce